-- Our goal is justice for every American. - If we are to have respect for law in America, we must have laws that deserve respect. - 3.
+- 1. Our goal is justice for every American. - 2.
+If we are to have respect for law in America, we must have laws that deserve respect. - 3.
 Just as we cannot have progress without order; we cannot have order without progress. - (1) As we commit to order, let us commit to progress.

-This brings us to the clearest choice among the great issues of this campaign: - l.
-For the past five years we have been submerged by programs for the unemployed; programs for the cities; programs for the poor. - We have reaped frustration, violence and failure across the land. - Now our opponents will be offering more of the same --more billions for government jobs, government housing, government welfare. - It is time to quit pouring billions of dollars into programs that have failed. - (2) We are on the wrong road -- it is time to take a new road.
+This brings us to the clearest choice among the great issues of this campaign.

+- 1. For the past five years we have been deluged by programs for the unemployed; programs for the cities; programs for the poor. - (1) And we have reaped from these programs an ugly harvest of frustration, violence and failure across the land. - 2.
+Now our opponents will be offering more of the same -more billions for government jobs, government housing, government welfare.

+- (1) It is time to quit pouring billions of dollars into programs that have failed. - (2) We are on the wrong road -- it is time to take a new road.